Mukantwarivirginie/PassWord-Locker/Readme.md

  virginie mukantwari

  ## Description
-  to generate new passwords ones
+  This is project help manage to generate new passwords ones

 ## Technology used
 Linux/ubuntu